 One of the first Parisian airports settled in le Bourget in 1914.
 At first devoted to military aviation, it gradually transformed over time into a functional airport for passenger transit and commercial activities.
 The history of Le Bourget airport is closely linked to the development of aviation, so it is quiet natural that it host the Air and Espace museum where more than 350 airplanes are exhibited.
 They are maintained in exceptional condition thanks to the restoration workshop of the museum and their high capacity to preserve them.
 The workshop tours are open to the public (registration is required).
 Le Bourget is the flagship for Parisian events with its business airport and exhibition halls and where the Paris Air Show takes place.

 Commonly known as Roissy Charles-de-Gaulle, it is the largest airport hub in France and the second in Europe, after London, and the seventh airport worldwide for passenger traffic with over 60 million passengers in 2012.
 Paris CDG is operated by the company Airports de Paris which equally manages Orly airport, the second international airport located in the Parisian region.
-With its three terminals and four runways and due to the size of all the installations, the airport operates like a small town.† Book a visit of† Charles-de-Gaulle airport †and discover all these gigantic infrastructures.
+With its three terminals and four runways and due to the size of all the installations, the airport operates like a small town.
+Check here to find an airport visit.†

 There are also some other air-related visits located in the north east of Paris such as Eurocopter, fist constructor of civil helicopters, situated at la Courneuve.